-We will regularly ask stakeholders how they would like the information to be provided, and all published documents will be available on our website, will be written in plain English and translated into other languages when necessary.
+We will regularly ask stakeholders how they would like the information to be provided and Aall published documents will be available on our website, and will be written in plain English and translated into other languages if when necessary.

-7.0 Providing Information to Tenants
+Providing Information to Tenants 7.0

-CHA tenants have a statutory right under their Scottish Secure Tenancy to receive information about their tenancy and about their landlord policies and procedures.
+CHA tenants have a statutory right under their Scottish Secure Tenancy to receive information about their tenancy and about their landlords policies and procedures.
 The information which we will provide to each tenant includes: -